 Tips for Hanging Plants

 - Check the drainage.
-Many “pretty” planters don’t have drainage holes in them, so you’ll have to keep them in a nursery pot and place it all in the hanger (and if your plant doesn’t have a nursery pot, then DIY your own using food containers!).
-Just be careful not to overwater, and check from time to time to make sure there’s no excess water sitting at the bottom.
+Many “pretty” planters don’t have drainage holes in them, so you’ll have to keep them in a nursery pot and place it all in the hanger.
+(If your plant doesn’t have a nursery pot, then DIY your own using food containers.)
+Just be careful not to overwater and check from time to time to make sure there’s no excess water sitting at the bottom.
 A little bit is fine; too much will drown your plant.

 - Water more frequently.
 If there’s one thing I took away from middle school science class, it’s that hot air rises and cold air sinks.
-The air closer to your ceiling is warmer and drier than air closer to the floor, so your hanging plants might need a bit more watering.
-But remember: Overwatering will quickly kill hanging plants that can’t drain!
+The air closer to your ceiling is warmer and drier than air near the floor, so your hanging plants might need a bit more watering than floor plants.
+But remember: Overwatering will quickly kill hanging plants that can’t drain.

 - Don’t be afraid to prune.
-Trimming the dead and straggly leaves will encourage your plant to grow lusher leaves and flowers in their place.
-I learned this a few weeks ago when I trimmed what felt like way too many leaves from one of my hanging plants—until new ones grew back with a happy vengeance in no time.
+Trimming the dead and scraggly leaves will encourage your plant to grow lusher leaves and flowers in their place.
+I learned this when I trimmed what felt like way too many leaves from one of my hanging plants, only to find new ones growing back with a happy vengeance in no time.